 22.7.3 advice that the Supplier is a current credit provider to the Customer;

-22.7.4 advice of any overdue accounts, loan repayments, and/or any outstanding monies owing which are overdue by more than sixty (60) days, and for which debt collection action has been started;
+22.7.4 advice of any overdue accounts, loan repayments, and/or any outstanding monies owing that are overdue by more than sixty (60) days, and for which debt collection action has been started;